nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 First, `interpret` can't return an `Int` any longer, can it?
 It must return something that is either an `Int` or a `Boolean`.

-As usual, when we want a type that is either one or another, our first instinct should be a sum type:
+As usual, when we want a type that is either one thing or another, our first instinct should be a sum type:

 ```scala
 enum Value: